Coin problem: Statement

-The requirement that the greatest common divisor (GCD) equal 1 is necessary in order for the Frobenius number to exist.
-If the GCD were not 1, then starting at some number m the only sums possible are multiples of the GCD; every number past m that is not divisible by the GCD cannot be represented by any linear combination of numbers from the set.
+The existence of the Frobenius number depends on the condition that the greatest common divisor (GCD) is equal to 1.
+Indeed, the potential sums are multiples of the GCD in all cases.
+Hence, if it is not 1, then there are always arbitrarily large numbers that cannot be obtained as sums.
 For example, if you had two types of coins valued at 6 cents and 14 cents, the GCD would equal 2, and there would be no way to combine any number of such coins to produce a sum which was an odd number; additionally, even numbers 2, 4, 8, 10, 16 and 22 (less than m=24) could not be formed, either.
 On the other hand, whenever the GCD equals 1, the set of integers that cannot be expressed as a conical combination of $\{a_1,a_2,\dots,a_n\}$ is bounded according to Schur's theorem, and therefore the Frobenius number exists.